Rondinello

 Weekend shape

-3-day student budget routing
+3-day student budget sightseeing and food

 First booking move

-Check Rome budget tours
+Check Rome event tickets

 Planning method